Skip navigation

 Bronchoscopy and BAL are often done by a pulmonologist.
 A pulmonologist is a doctor who specializes in diagnosing and treating lung diseases.

-A bronchoscopy usually includes the following steps:
+A bronchoscopy takes about 30 to 90 minutes and usually includes the following steps:

 • You may need to remove some or all of your clothing.
 If so, you will be given a hospital gown.

-• Your provider will spray a numbing medicine in your mouth and throat, so you won't feel any pain during the procedure.
+• Your provider will spray a numbing medicine in your mouth and throat so you won’t feel any pain during the procedure.

 • Your provider will insert the bronchoscope down your throat and into your airways.
+The camera on the bronchoscope will take photos and connect to a video screen.

 • Your provider may perform other treatments at this time, such as removing a tumor or clearing a blockage.